Last updated on May 11, 2026

 #2.
 Underworld Breach

 Underworld Breach is present in many game-winning loops across many formats, including Cube, Legacy, and cEDH.
 Having ways to feed your graveyard is key, but once you start chaining cards like Lion's Eye Diamond and tutors from your graveyard, you can tutor your win condition and win from there.
-It works very well with Thassa's Oracle and Tainted Pact since your whole library is in your graveyard in the first place.
+It works very well with Thassa's Oracle and Tainted Pact since your whole library ends up in your graveyard.

 #1.
 Urza's Saga